 The course will contain practical and theoretical elements, as well as performances.

 You will be continually assessed on Pass, Merit and Distinction criteria in all the units on the course.
 Much of the work is practical in nature but written assignments are required to support this.
 There is no final examination.

 You have to supply your own guitar but keyboards, drums, microphones and amps are all supplied.

-On completion of the course alongside your other qualifications you will be able to progress to relevant Higher Education courses, into industry or onto an Apprenticeship.
+On completion of the course alongside your other qualifications, you will be able to progress to relevant Higher Education courses, into the music industry or onto an Apprenticeship.

 I got into both of the universities I wanted to.
 It happens so fast and it’s an amazing feeling when you think that all of the work you’ve done has paid off in the best way possible.Anton Sukhorukov, A Level student

 My time at the college was definitely life changing, I have learnt a lot of new skills, and obviously it’s a completely new experience.
 The support was great, there was always people there to help and try make it as easy as they can for you.
 The college is really fantastic, it has helped me on the way to get to what I want to achieve within my career goals.Erin Morgan, BTEC student